 Every Monday, the idol of Manguesh is taken out on the temple palanquin in a procession before the evening Aarti.

-Location of the Shiva Temple
+Location of Mangeshi Temple

-Mangeshi Temple is 18 km from Ponda and 23 km from Panjim.
+The temple is 18 km from Ponda and 23 km from Panjim.
 Ample parking is available for visitors.
 Regular bus services connect Mangeshi to Panjim and Ponda.
 The nearest railway station is Madgaon (27 km).